I am an avid gardener who loves sharing info on unique plants and how to grow them.

 - Keeping the humidity around 80% around the plant seemed to be ideal.

 While this may sound daunting at first, what this realistically translated to was sticking it in an eastward facing window in the basement, splashing a little bit of distilled water into the pot a couple times a week, and otherwise not thinking about it or touching it at all.
 It seems that with a "picky plant" like Dracula lotax, less is more.
-I haven't even given it any fertilizer in nearly 5 months and when I do after the flower drops, it will be very dilute.
+I haven't even given it any fertilizer in nearly five months and when I do after the flower drops, it will be very dilute.